hikari-py/hikari/docs/guide/program/lifecycle.md

 ## StoppingEvent

-This event is dispatched when the bot is signalled to stop (via `bot.stop()`).
+This event is dispatched when the bot is signalled to stop (via `bot.close()`).
 All internal systems will shut down and you should save your state (databases, configurations, etc.).

 ## StoppedEvent